Saturday, June 26, 2021

 Four death masks were made after Dillinger's death and the Allen County Museum has a copy of one of them.

 The grave of John Herbert Dillinger is obviously well visited and the stone has been replaced several times due to people breaking off chunks as souvenirs.
 There was some recent talk about having Dillinger's body exhumed to prove, or disprove, that it was really his body.
 Some family relatives supported this and others, along with the cemetery, objected.
-To date, Dillinger lies undisturbed below his stone.
+To date, Dillinger allegedly lies undisturbed below his stone.

 Abandoned Church or School ~ Michigan